 - Morton Thesis/Dissertation Awards are a result of a generous donation by S. Morgan Morton ('63).
 The awards honor an outstanding master's and doctoral student whose thesis or dissertation prospectus has been approved by their committee.
 The thesis award is $500 and the dissertation award is $750.
-Department Chairs should submit nominations to their College Dean by February 14, 2020.
-College Deans should nominate students to the Graduate School by March 13, 2020.
+Department Chairs should submit nominations to their College Graduate Director or College Dean by February 11, 2023.
+College Graduate Directors or Deans should nominate students to the Graduate School by March 13, 2023.

 Students may apply directly to the Graduate School for the following fellowships, using the Self-Application Form and verifying that all required documentation is included (see the Documentation Table).

-- The First Generation Ph.D.
-Fellowship Program provides financial assistance to graduate students who are underrepresented in their respective disciplines and who will become the first person in their immediate families to earn a doctoral degree.
-DMA and MFA students are also eligible.
-The application deadline is March 13, 2020.
+- The First Generation Fellowship is to provide financial assistance to graduate students who are under-represented in their respective disciplines and who will become the first person in their immediate families to earn a doctoral degree.
+The deadline is March 21, 2023.

 The following two awards, although funded by the Graduate School, are chosen through the College of Communication and Fine Arts and are open only to students in that College.

 - Creative Achievement Awards (up to $500) are given to graduate students from the College of Communication and Fine Arts for outstanding work in the performing arts, film and architecture.
 Department chairs should submit nominations to the CCFA Associate Dean for Graduate Studies (consult associate dean for deadline).
 Nominations are due to the Graduate School.

 - Art Purchase Award (up to $1000) covers the price of an art work chosen by the outside juror at the Annual Juried Student Exhibit each Spring.

 Applications for the following fellowships should be submitted to the unit listed below: